Cchrisking/linux_networking_m1/README.md

 When you want to stop the VM, you can either run `vagrant suspend` to save the state so you can resume it later with `vagrant up`, or `vagrant halt` to shut the VM down.

-# Module 1 demos (demo1, demo2, demo3)
+#demos (demo1, demo2, demo3)

-Module 1 provides an introduction to Linux networking - so, the material provided will introduce the lab environment, some of the tools we'll use (tshark, scapy), and do some preliminary configuration where we'll set up a bridge in Linux.
+Module 1 provides an introduction to Linux networking -  the material provided will introduce the lab environment, some of the tools use (tshark, scapy), and do some preliminary configuration where a bridge is set up in Linux.

 # Lab (lab1)

-This is the material provided for the coursera course.
+This is the material provided.
 A description of the lab and a script to run your solution and package up a submission are provided.

 # License